 When you’re pregnant, the last thing you want to be is sick.
 Swine flu, as most people call it, is something you really want to look out for.
 Your doctor or nurse may call it pH1N1.
-That’s the strain of flu making most people sick in the winter of 2013-2014.
 You can take steps to prevent it, and lessen its impact on you both.

 If you get pH1N1, chances are it won’t lead to serious health problems.
 But it may last longer than it would if you weren’t pregnant, and there is a higher chance it could lead to pneumonia.
 Changes to your immune system during pregnancy make it harder for you to fight off infections.
 Swine flu can lead to early labor and delivery, and in rare cases might hurt your baby.

 The best way to protect against swine flu is by getting the seasonal flu shot.
-The 2013-14 vaccine protects against pH1N1 as well as other flu strains.
 Getting the vaccine while you are pregnant helps protect your baby before and after birth.

 Aim to get a shot as soon as it is offered in your area.
 But even if it’s later in the season, you should still get one.
 It's considered safe to get any time during your pregnancy.
 Pregnant women shouldn't take the nasal spray vaccine.